Our investment

 Description of the investment.

-We committed XOF 16.4 billion (EUR 25 million equivalent) to Sonatel, the leading player in the telecommunications market in West Africa, utilising our local currency.
-Our commitment is part of a EUR 87 million 7-year sustainability-linked debt facility (SLF) in collaboration with IFC and Proparco.
-This financing is the first SLF in Francophone West Africa (WAEMU) and aims to make telecommunication services more accessible, by extending mobile and fixed broadband networks, and more affordable, thanks to long-term local currency financing and strong network optimisation elements.
+We committed XOF 16.4 billion (EUR 25 million equivalent) in local currency to Sonatel, a leader in the telecommunications market in West Africa.
+Our commitment is part of a EUR 87 million seven-year sustainability-linked debt facility in collaboration with IFC and Proparco.
+This financing is the first sustainability-linked debt facility in Francophone West Africa, designed to link loan pricing with developmental outcomes for female empowerment and capability building for the local workforce.
+It aims to make telecommunication services more accessible by extending mobile and fixed broadband networks, and more affordable thanks to long-term local currency financing and network optimisation.

 Impact information